microsoft/ApplicationInsights-Profiler-AspNetCore/SupportMatrix.md

 ## Details

 The profiling technology is based on .NET Core runtime.
 We do not support applications run on .NET Framework.

-See the table below for supported runtime.
+As the technology matures, assume the latest package will work on supported .NET versions.
+Refer to <https://dot.net> for supported .NET versions.

+## Archived

+Here's some original supporting matrix:

 | Application Insights Profiler                                                                               | Windows (Experimental support)                                        | Linux                                  |
 | ----------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------- | -------------------------------------- |